openlayers/docs/library/overlays.rst

         alert(this.id);
     });

 Any number of events can be registered, and different events can be registered for each feature.

+Layer Types
+###########
+* :ref:`layer.markers` (Base Class)
+* :ref:`layer.georss`
+* :ref:`layer.text`
+* :ref:`layer.boxes` (Uses Special "Box" Marker)

 Transitioning from Text Layer or GeoRSS Layer to Vectors
 --------------------------------------------------------

-Many OpenLayers-applications make use of OpenLayers.Layer.Text which parses a TSV-file (tab separated values) and displays markers on the given coordinates.
-When clicking on one of the markers a popup opens and displays the content of the name and description column of that file.
+Many OpenLayers-applications make use of the :ref:`layer.text` Layer or :ref:`layer.georss` Layer, which each parse a file (tab separated values) and displays markers an the provided coordinates.
+When clicking on one of the markers a popup opens and displays the content of the name and description from that location.

 This behavior is relatively easy to achieve using vector layers, and doing so allows for more configurability of the behavior when clicking on a feature.